-There is a bit of confusion about the differences in camera monopods, video monopods and walking stick or hiking monopods.
-There is a definite opportunity to use them interchangeably with some caution and compromise.
+There is a bit of confusion about the differences in camera monopods, video monopods and walking stick, hiking monopods and now the newest kid on the block, the selfie stick.
+There is a definite a limited opportunity to use them interchangeably with some caution and compromise.

 Each has a definite intended use, but there is some overlapping versatility in certain situations.
 One obvious difference can be seen when we compare the monopod tips below.